ravenprotocol/ravml/ravml/metrics/README.md

 # r2_score
 </div align='center'>

-    r2_score(R-squared/coefficient of determination) is a metric used in case regression models to see how well the data fit the model.
+r2_score is a metric used in case regression models to see how well the data fit the model.

+    r2_score(R-squared/coefficient of determination)

 ## Implementation:
 ```python